 In this article, we demonstrate cases to bring desired value (that can be minimum or lookup) to calculate weight loss percentage in Excel.

-5 Easy Ways to Calculate Weight Loss Percentage in Excel
+How to Calculate Weight Loss Percentage in Excel: 5 Easy Ways

 Method 1: Calculate Weight Loss Percentage Using Arithmetic Formula